 and orientation via OGR feature styling information when translating elements.

 Currently no effort is made to preserve fill styles or complex line style

 - POINT: Produces a simple point geometry feature.

 - MTEXT, TEXT: Produces a point feature with LABEL style information.

 - LINE, POLYLINE, LWPOLYLINE: translated as a LINESTRING.
 Rounded

-polylines (those with their vertices' budge attributes set) will be tesselated.
+polylines (those with their vertices' budge attributes set) will be tessellated.

 Single-vertex polylines are translated to POINT.

-- CIRCLE, ELLIPSE, ARC: Translated as a LINESTRING, tesselating the
+- CIRCLE, ELLIPSE, ARC: Translated as a LINESTRING, tessellating the

 arc into line segments.